 - Short sessions, up to 30 min., are available for follow-up visits or specific injuries.
 Cost: $45.

 So sorry, I am unable to take insurance.
 Please talk to me if you have special circumstances.

 Bowen therapy is named after Tom Bowen (1916-1982) of Australia, who made a major name for himself as a manual therapist.
 In one year when the officials counted his sessions, he was clocked in at 13,000 patients!
 He worked in factories and massaged members of sports clubs in his spare time.
 He was mentored by another popular hands-on healer, but nobody quite knows where Tom Bowen branched off on his own with a novel and simple way to correct the soft tissues.

 While he was alive he was not interested in teaching, but he allowed a handful of people to observe what he did in his clinic.
 After his death, one of the observers, Ossie Rentsch, brought the technique to the world.
 He and his wife Elaine traveled the world to teach for decades.
 I have had the great privilege of taking 4 classes from them.
 My Master Diploma is from their institute, the Bowen Therapy Academy of Australia (my classes have been in the US).

-Credit must go to Facebook, which has made it easy for the world to get introduced to the next level of teachers, a whole slew of excellent teachers from Australia who have worked closely with other observers of Tom Bowen’s work and then went on to develop their own powerful versions.
+In recent years the world has gotten introduced to the next level of teachers, a whole slew of excellent teachers from Australia who have worked closely with other observers of Tom Bowen’s work and then went on to develop their own powerful versions.
 They have been coming to the US and teaching what they know.
-I have been very fortunate to get to take classes from many of them.
+I have been very fortunate to get to take classes from some of them.

 So the development and further refinement of this technique will be ongoing, but the basics remain: Simple little nudges to the tissues, done in strategic places, can bring big changes.